 - A first-semester student cannot request to take more than 4.75 classes.

 - Advanced Placement: Students in the M.T.S. or M.Div. programs with prior graduate or undergraduate work in the specific discipline covered by a core class (Oldtest 752, Churhist 750, Oldtest 753, Newtest 754, and etc) may request to replace a core class with an upper level class (800 level or higher) in the same discipline.
 See the Forms and Paradigms section of the website for information on Advanced Placement and the specific forms necessary.

 - Transfer Credit: Duke Divinity School will accept classes taken at other ATS-accredited seminaries or through an APCE-accredited CPE program as elective credit for students enrolled in the M.Div. and M.T.S. programs.
 The course(s) must have been completed within five years of the intended enrollment date, not be counted as credit toward another degree program, conducted in person (not fully or partially online), and a grade of B or higher must have been earned.
 M.T.S. students can transfer up to 2 classes and M.Div. students can transfer up to 4 classes into Duke Divinity.
-Please make an appointment with the Academic Programs Office to discuss the possibility of transferring credits to Duke Divinity School.
+Please complete the Transfer Credit worksheet on the Forms and Paradigms section of the website and make an appointment with the Academic Programs Office to discuss the possibility of transferring credits to Duke Divinity School.
 Transfer credit will not be considered until after the beginning of the Fall semester.

 - Study Leave: Students desiring enrollment at an accredited theological instituation within their denominational tradition may be eligible to transfer some or all of those classes back to Duke Divinity School.
 Please make an appointment with the academic programs office for further information.